ocean-tracking-network/node-manager-training/_episodes/11_movers_notebooks.md

     - Export **all data types**, and choose the location you want to save the files
 - `convert - Fathom (vdat) Export - VRL to CSV` Nodebook <a name="convertToCSV"></a>
     - This will use the `vdat.exe` executable to export from VRL/VDAT to CSV
-    - Instructions for this Nodebook are below
+    - Instructions for this Nodebook are in the `Detections` lesson.

 **For Thelma Biotel**
 - Use the `ComPort` software to open the `.tbdb` file and export as CSV

 **For Lotek**
-- Exporting to CSV is more complicated, please reach out to OTN for specific steps
+- Exporting to CSV is more complicated, please reach out to OTN for specific steps for a given instrument model

-For **all other manufacturers**, contact OTN staff.
+For **all other manufacturers**, contact OTN staff to get specifics on the detection data loading workflow.

 # detections - 1 - load csv detections

 Detections-1 loads CSV detections files into a new database table.
-If detections were exported using `Fathom` or the `convert - Fathom (vdat) Export - VRL to CSV` notebook, the receiver events records will also be loaded at this stage.
+If detections were exported using `Fathom` or the `convert - Fathom (vdat) Export - VRL to CSV` Nodebook, the receiver events records will also be loaded at this stage.
 This is because these applications combine the detections and events data in one CSV file.

 ### Import cells and Database Connections